Starling226/conduit-manager/README.md

 * **Dynamic Server Management**: Easily manage your infrastructure via the `servers.txt` configuration file.
 Add, edit, or remove servers, and the GUI reflects changes instantly.
 * **Batch Operations**: The interface uses a "Targeting" system.
 Simply move servers to the **Right List (Target List)** to include them in an action.
     > **Note:** Every server in the Right List will be included in the requested operation (Deploy, Start, Stop, or Reset), regardless of whether it is currently highlighted.
+You can also select servers from Status Table and do similar operations but the the right panel must be empty.
 * **Real-time Monitoring**: The multi-threaded architecture ensures the UI remains responsive while performing heavy deployment tasks or fetching live statistics from multiple nodes simultaneously.
-* **Graphic Interface for Network Traffic Monitoring**: The graphic interface allows monitoring of servers inividually using the high peformance PyQtgraph library.
+* **Graphic Interface for Network Traffic Monitoring* and System Health*: The graphic interface allows monitoring of servers inividually using the high peformance PyQtgraph library.
-* **Configuration Updates**: By enabling the **"Apply Config Changes"** checkbox, you can push new parameters (such as client limits or bandwidth caps) to your servers during a *Start* or *Restart* command.
+* **Configuration Updates**: By enabling the **"Update Config"** checkbox, you can push new parameters (such as client limits or bandwidth caps) to your servers during a *Start* or *Restart* command.